 Ownership-to help students take ownership of their story and educational journey.

 Wellbeing-to support students in being the best version of yourself.

 Engagement-to encourage engagement in experiences that help prepare you to excel in a global society.

 Relationships-to facilitate building relationships with your peers, faculty/staff, alum, and community members.

 Both the Women’s Center and the LGBTQA+ Center evolved out of student activism that can be traced back to student groups in 1970.
 Space first became available for the Women’s Action Group to open a center in 1971.
 The history of the Women’s Center is also entwined with the development of the Women’s and Gender Studies Program at UNL.
 The Women’s Center was originally located on the first floor of the Nebraska Union and became a part of the institution in 1978.
 It moved to third floor, and is located in 340 NU.

-In 2018, the Women’s Center and the LGBTQA+ Center became free-standing centers and in 2019 the two became united as Gender, Sexuality and Social Justice within the Student Life and Leadership focus of Student Affairs.
+In 2018, the Women’s Center and the LGBTQA+ Center became free-standing centers and in 2019 the two united as Gender, Sexuality and Social Justice within the Student Life and Leadership focus of Student Affairs.
 In 2020, the centers now have an assistant director in each center and a program coordinator dedicated to serving campus needs.
 Both centers have contributed to the campus and benefited from engagement by students, faculty, staff, alum and community members.
 We look forward to continuing to move forward together.

 There is so much more to the story, which we are more than happy to share.
-If you have a story to contribute, please feel free to contact Pat at firstname.lastname@example.org.
+If you have a story to contribute, contact Pat at firstname.lastname@example.org.